-Course substitutions that were made for a former program do not apply automatically to the new program; the program chair or academic advisor for the program the student is entering must approve course substitutions.
+Course substitutions that were made for a former program do not apply automatically to the new program.
+The program chair or academic advisor for the program the student is entering must approve course substitutions

-The new program's Degree Audit curriculum serves as the basis for calculating the program GPA.
-Additional transfer of courses to the new program, including cooperative education courses, is based on evaluation of the student's coursework by the program chair.
+The new program's Degree Audit curriculum serves as the basis for calculating the program Grade Point Average (GPA).
+Additional transfer of courses to the new program, including cooperative education courses, is based on evaluation of the student's coursework by the program chair and/or cooperative education coordinator.